EricMFink/PR/_pages/syllabus.md

 | TBA | Final Review | |
 | TBA | Final Exam | |

-##### **Note:** Relevant sections from the Giesel hornbook are listed for each topic.
+##### Relevant sections from the Giesel hornbook are listed for each topic.
 These are optional, but you may find them helpful to get an overview before reading the Casebook assignments.

 ##### This class will not meet on September 24.